cch5ng/blackjack-demon/README.md

-# TODO UPDATE README TEMPLATE FE MENTOR# Blackjack Demon Readme
+# Blackjack Demon Readme

-This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the (Mintbean card game challenge)[https://mintbean.io/meets/7e2331fb-1e0d-4b31-86b9-a46acad877af].

 ## Table of contents